mautrix/imessage/imessage/ios/ipc.md

   * `status_code` (str) - A machine-readable identifier for the current status.
   * `service` (str) - The service the outgoing message will be sent on.
 If the message is downgraded to SMS, you should send this payload again with service set to `SMS`.
     * If the service is omitted, it defaults to the service of the chat.
+  * `correlation_id` (str, optional) - The UUID identifying the conversation this receipt is a part of
+  * `sender_correlation_id` (str, optional) - The UUID identifying the person who sent the message this receipt is a part of
 * Pinging the Matrix websocket (request type `ping_server`)
   * Used to ensure that the websocket connection is alive.
 Should be called if there's some reason to believe the connection may have silently failed, e.g. when the device wakes up from sleep.